RESEARCH & benchmarking

 In support of our membership the EDM Council conducts research into a variety of data management topics and evolving trends.
-Together with industry subject matter experts, the EDMC aspires to evaluate these trends, collaborate with industry and produce valuable resources for our membership.
-Topics include defining critical data elements (CDE), data implications for analytics, AI and Machine Learning and evaluation of regulations and their data management impacts.
+The Council aspires to evaluate trends and issues, collaborate with multiple industries and their subject matter experts, and produce valuable resources for our membership.
+Topics include defining critical data elements (CDE), data implications for analytics, AI and machine learning and evaluation of regulations and their data management impacts.

 Key Findings and Highlights

-The biennial study, done in collaboration with industry leader Sapient Consulting and Pellustro (the DCAM assessment platform developed by boutique strategy firm Element22) found progress towards setting up enterprise-wide data management programs and implementing data governance, however it also highlighted several key areas where industry capabilities lag in meeting the requirements set out by global regulators and market authorities.
+The biennial Benchmarking study was produced, in collaboration with industry leader Sapient Consulting and Pellustro (the DCAM assessment platform developed by boutique strategy firm Element22).
+The survey covered 22 of the most essential concepts extracted from EDM the Council’s DCAM framework (see Benchmark Questions below) and incorporated responses from over 150 financial institutions.
+The analysis found progress being made towards setting up enterprise-wide data management programs and implementing data governance.
+However, it also highlighted several key areas where industry capabilities lag in meeting the requirements set out by global regulators and market authorities.

 Benchmark Response Overview...

 Data management as a core part of the way financial institutions operate is growing, but not fully entrenched.
 There has been some advancement in establishing a true “data management culture” particularly among G-SIBs and Tier 1 buy-side firms.
 Over 70% of the industry, and 90% of G-SIBs, now have a Chief Data Officer.